canonical/ubuntu.com/templates/cube/study/devices/part-2.md

 and MMC cards, but it has an important drawback: it cannot handle devices larger than 2 TiB in size.
 As devices of that size or larger are now quite common, the GPT disk label is the natural alternative.

-The MS-DOS disk label cannot handle devices larger than 2TiB in size.
-It remains in common use on smaller devices.
 The GPT disk label can handle devices with 2^64 logical blocks, resulting in an 8 ZiB maximum for 512-byte block devices.

 To create and manipulate partitions on block devices, you have several tools at your disposal: